Oil Spill Lawsuits

 Abbott v.
 Salazar

-The Sierra Club and other environmental groups filed suit against the Secretary of the Interior alleging that the federal government illegally allowed BP to drill in over 5,000 feet of water without analyzing blow-out and worst-case oil spill analysis.
-The plaintiffs claim that this exemption contributed to the Gulf Oil Spill.
+In this case, the Sierra Club and other environmental groups also filed suit against federal Interior Department officials related to the Gulf oil spill.
+Their complaint alleged that the federal government had illegally granted a waiver allowing BP to drill in over 5,000 feet of water without analyzing blow-out and worst-case oil spill analysis.
+The environmental groups claimed that this unlawful exemption ultimately contributed to the oil spill.